 In 1477, Aventinus, born Johann Turmaier, was born in this innkeeper’s house.
 In circa 1300, the local count gave the innkeeper the right to serve wine and food daily to the townspeople.
 The Sulzberg family built a brewery in the house in the 1800s.
 In 1877, the house’s proud owner revealed a memorial plaque in celebration of Aventinus’ 400th birthday.
 Since then, it has been called the Hofbräuhaus and was the original location of the Hofbräu Brewery in Abensberg until the 1970s, when the brewery moved to Stadionstraße (Stadion Street).

 Whole dynasties of merchants worked in the Silberkramer (silver merchant’s) house.
 In the 1800s, the merchant Joseph Dantscher planted asparagus in the garden behind the house, packed it into boxes and delivered it to hotels in Regensburg.
 The name of the adjacent alleyway, Lusteckstraße (Lusteck Street), comes from a merchant who owned the Silverkramer house in the past.
 A local stone mason, Gallus Weber, renovated the merchant’s house in the Gothic style of architecture in the 1700s.
 In addition to the polygonal bay window on the corner of the building, the Gothic architecture is prominently displayed by its stepped gable and false front design.
-Out of fear that the Prussians would attack and occupy Abensberg, the influential merchant Lusteck, had the figure of a ladybug placed on the façade of the building for good luck – and Abensberg remained protected.
+Out of fear that the Prussians would attack and occupy Abensberg, the influential merchant Lusteck, had the statue of Mary placed on the façade of the building – and Abensberg remained protected.

-The Weinberger Haus was a guesthouse called Zum guldenen Stern (To the Golden Star) and was a wine bar for centuries, serving regional wines that came from vineyards in Irnsing, Weltenburg and Staubing.
+The Weimerchant in questionnberger Haus was a guesthouse called Zum guldenen Stern (To the Golden Star) and was a wine bar for centuries, serving regional wines that came from vineyards in Irnsing, Weltenburg and Staubing.
 For this reason, the house displays the Bavarian coat of arms on its façade to this day.
 It is the birthplace of the Archbishop of Würzburg, Stephan Weiberger (1624 – 1703).
 Towards the end of the 1700s, new owners converted the wine bar into a brewery, which existed until 1902.
 Afterward, the neighboring banker Nicolaus Stark opened the headquarters of the Starkbank, the first and only original bank of Abensberg.
 The state-owned building was erected in the style of late Gothic architecture and is embellished with three refurbished neo-Gothic bay windows on corbels.
 The owners had the gable modified in the Baroque period.

 Next to the Weinberger Haus is the Stark Haus with its simple but impressive stepped gable and centered tondo.
 The building served as home to generations of merchants, and is named after the merchant and mayor, Nicolaus Stark, who purchased the building in 1861.
 His company was known for its expensive fabrics, exotic spices and colonial goods.
 In the 1800s, his bank was considered one of the best commercial securities businesses in the Bavarian province.
 That is why, in 1904 under the management of his son, the agency was transferred to the Bavarian Central Bank and thus became a commercial bank.